-Use a meat thermometer to tell whether meats are cooked thoroughly.
-(Place the thermometer in the thickest portion of the meat and away from bones or fat and wash the probe between uses.)
-Most thermometers indicate at which temperature the type of meat is safely cooked, or you can refer to these recommendations:
+Thorough cooking will kill the germs that can make you and your family sick.
+A meat thermometer is the best way to tell whether food is cooked thoroughly.
+(Place the thermometer in the thickest part of the meat and away from bones or fat.
+Wash the probe between uses.)
+Refer to package labels or follow these recommendations:

 - poultry (whole, pieces, and ground): 165°F (74°C)

-- whole cuts (steaks, roasts, and chops) of beef, veal, pork, and lamb: 145°F (63°C) with a 3-minute rest period before carving or eating
+- steaks, roasts, and chops of beef, veal, pork, and lamb: 145°F (63°C) with a 3-minute rest period before carving or eating

 - ground beef, veal, pork, and lamb: 160°F (71°C)